 Students are held to degree requirements in effect at the time of first enrollment.
-Students who are re-admitted after an absence of four or more consecutive quarters or who change their majors are held to degree requirements in effect at the time of re-admission or change of major.
-Students may, by academic action, elect to graduate under degree requirements specified in subsequent Bulletins of Information; under no circumstances will the requirements from earlier Bulletins of Information be applied.
+Students who are readmitted after an absence of four or more consecutive quarters or who change their majors are held to degree requirements in effect at the time of readmission or change of major.
+Students may, by petition, elect to graduate under degree requirements specified in subsequent Bulletins of Information; under no circumstances will the requirements from earlier Bulletins of Information be applied.